GWC-DCMB/curriculum-notebooks/paper/paper.md

 We have used this curriculum to teach the Data Science Summer Experience and Girls Who Code Club in person in 2019 and virtually in 2020-2021.
-For the in person instances, we taught the curriculum through participatory live coding, a technique we learned from [The Carpentries](https://carpentries.org/) where the instructor types and explains the code while the learners follow along in real time.
+For the in-person instances, we taught the curriculum through participatory live coding, a technique we learned from [The Carpentries](https://carpentries.org/) where the instructor types and explains the code while the learners follow along in real time.